toranb/jasmine-phantom-node/README.md

 At this time it's required to install this npm module locally -not globally

+##What about these optional command line flags?

+    --coffee will tell the test runner to compile any .spec.coffee files found in the directory --noColor simply removes the red/green color output (useful on your ci server) --junitreport at a future date this will generate a junit xml file with your test results --debug will tell the express web server to keep running so you can open the browser and debug your test code

 ##So what is missing from this test project today?

-1. Add the full stacktrace that jasmine-html shows when a spec fails
+1. Include the full jasmine stacktrace in the test results
-2. Add support for the junit xml reporting built into jasmine already
+2. Include support for the junit xml reporting built into jasmine already
-3. Maybe a feature to 'roll-back' / reset the dom after each test
-4. No high-level functional tests to show it in action end-to-end
-5. Real-world adoption to ensure the phantom-js runtime is browser-like
-6. A pull request is needed for the npm project I lean on (phantomjs-node) to fix an issue showing up when tests run (regarding express)
+3. A pull request is needed for the npm project "phantomjs-node" to remove a few express warnings that shows up
+4. Multi directory support (currently you can pass in more than 1 directory but it doesn't filter unique specs at this time)